nasarmientoo/naisma_24/README.md

-# Security Navigator Library
+# Geospatial Security Index Library

-Welcome to the **Security Navigator Library**, your go-to geospatial tool for analyzing, managing, and visualizing security-related data.
+Welcome to the **Geospatial Security Index Library**, your go-to geospatial tool for analyzing, managing, and visualizing security-related data.
 This library offers an intuitive and robust framework to process geospatial datasets, calculate security indices, and generate actionable insights for decision-making.

 ## Features
 - **Data Loader**: Load and validate boundaries and datasets in various geospatial formats.